You won’t believe how different homemade nacho chips taste from the store bought kind! There’s truly nothing like them.

 - Lime zest

-How to Make these Homemade Chips
+How to Make Homemade Chips

-Wait till you see how easy this is.
 First, cut the tortillas into triangles.
 You can do this using a large knife or pizza cutter.

 Then, drop them into a pan of hot oil and let them get golden and crispy.
+Remove them onto paper towels to absorb the excess oil.

 Substitutions and Variations

 - Flour tortillas for corn tortillas.
 Flour tortilla chips are less common than corn chips, but I absolutely love them.
-Flour tortilla chips have a totally different texture and are super special.
 You can definitely use flour tortillas in place of the corn tortillas in this recipe.
+The one downside to using flour tortillas is that, although they are amazing the same day you make them, they will lose their crisp by the next day.

 - Other oils for vegetable oil.
 For fried tortilla chips, using an oil with a high smoke point and neutral flavor is key.
 If you’re not going to use vegetable oil, go for canola oil, sunflower oil or even peanut oil.